 Many have argued that the $10.10 federal minimum wage proposed by President Obama doesn't represent a living wage.
 Economist John Schmitt has pointed out that if the minimum wage was tied to productivity instead of inflation, it would be at over $21 today.

-A coalition of progressive organizations is looking at potential ways to raise the minimum wage in Columbus, including organizing low-wage workers, a City Council resolution, and a ballot initiative.
-The coalition includes low-wage workers, union representatives, lobbyists, International Socialist Organization – Columbus, Democratic Socialists of Central Ohio, the Columbus chapter of Communist Party USA, and 15 Now – Columbus.
+15 Now – Columbus is looking at potential ways to raise the minimum wage in Columbus, including organizing low-wage workers, a City Council resolution, and a ballot initiative.
+For more information, send an email to firstname.lastname@example.org.